-Basic and diluted earnings or loss per share ("EPS") amounts in the consolidated financial statements are computed in accordance with ASC 260 - 10 'Earnings per Share', which establishes the requirements for presenting EPS.
-Basic EPS is based on the weighted average number of common shares outstanding and dilutive common stock equivalents.
+Basic and diluted earnings or loss per share ("EPS") amounts in the consolidated financial statements are computed in accordance with ASC 260 - 10 "Earnings per Share", which establishes the requirements for presenting EPS.
+Basic EPS is based on the weighted average number of common shares outstanding.
+Diluted EPS is based on the weighted average number of common shares outstanding and dilutive common stock equivalents.
 Basic EPS is computed by dividing net income or loss available to common stockholders (numerator) by the weighted average number of common shares outstanding (denominator) during the period.
 For the year ended March 31, 2018, the Company had \$1,292,000 in convertible debentures whose underlying shares are convertible at the holders' option at conversion prices ranging from 50 - 60% of the defined trading price and approximately 4,625,000 warrants with an exercise price of 50% to 57% of the market price of the Company's common stock, which were not included in the calculation of diluted EPS as their effect would be anti-dilutive.
 Included in the diluted EPS for the year ended March 31, 2017, the Company had \$150,000 in convertible debentures whose underlying shares are convertible at the holders' option at initial fixed conversion prices ranging from \$0.30 to \$0.35.